MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 Now that **credentials.json** has been set up and the environment variable created, Batch Shipyard is configured to run.
 Batch Shipyard uses several commands to control pools of Batch Services.
 The next step is to create a compute pool in the account using Batch Shipyard.

-1. In the terminal or Command Prompt window, run one of the following commands based on which operating system you are using:
+1. In the terminal or Command Prompt window that you left open, run one of the following commands based on which operating system you are using:

 	**Windows**:
 	````